pqrs-org/pqrs.org/sites/karabiner-elements/content/en/docs/help/how-to/mouse-button/index.md

 Karabiner-Elements does not modify mouse devices by default.

-1. You have to enable your mouse on Karabiner-Elements Preferences > Devices.
+1. You have to enable your mouse on Karabiner-Elements Settings > Devices.
     {{< local-image src="images/devices@2x.png" >}}

 2. Then, use Simple Modifications to assign a key to a button or